Dacre, North Yorkshire

-Dacre is a village and civil parish in the Harrogate district of North Yorkshire, England, it is 5 miles south of Pateley Bridge.
+Dacre is a village and civil parish in the county of North Yorkshire, England, located 5 miles south of Pateley Bridge.
 In the 2001 census the parish had a population of 658, increasing to 764 at the 2011 Census.
 The village is situated on the crest of a hill overlooking the River Nidd.
-Infrastructure of the village includes a small chapel and an old single-room schoolhouse which is currently used for community events.
+Infrastructure of the village includes the Providence Chapel and an old single-room schoolhouse which is currently used for community events.

-The largest settlement in the parish is Dacre Banks, on the River Nidd, where the church is located.
+The largest settlement in the parish is Dacre Banks, on the River Nidd, where Holy Trinity Church is located.
 The village of Dacre lies on higher ground a mile south of Dacre Banks.

+Until 1974 it was part of the West Riding of Yorkshire.
+From 1974 to 2023 it was part of the Borough of Harrogate, it is now administered by the unitary North Yorkshire Council.

 Etymology

-The name Dacre is of Brittonic origin and derived from the element *dagr, meaning "tears, weeping" and semantically "damp, moisture, wetness, trickling" (c.f.
-Welsh dagr).
+The name Dacre is of Brittonic origin and derived from the element *dagr, meaning "tears, weeping" and semantically "damp, moisture, wetness, trickling" (cf. Welsh dagr).
 It shares its etymology with the identically named Dacre in Cumbria.